LA City Pledges to Create 25,000 Homeless Units By 2025

-New Councilmember Kevin de León has announced a new different, aggressive focus to the growing homelessness crisis in Los Angeles.
+This decision comes after Councilmember Kevin de León announced earlier this year a different approach to the growing homelessness crisis.
 Titled 'A Way Home', the plan is a "faster, cost effective" approach to rapidly increasing available housing supply and shelter for the unhouse community.

-At BOMA/GLA, with our partnership with The People's Concern, we applaud Kevin de León's efforts.
+At BOMA/GLA, with our partnership with The People's Concern, we applaud Kevin de León's and the City's efforts.
 Above all, local officials must prioritize the rapid development of housing supply to combat this humanitarian crisis.